scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Fists.*** *Melee Attack:* 5 AP, 1/1/3/0/0</br>Deals a wound.
+***Fists.*** *Melee Attack:* 5 AP, 1/1/3/0/0 - Deals a wound.

-***Restrain.*** *Maneuver*, *Melee Attack:* 5 AP, 0/2/3/0/0</br>Attempt to bind a creature in mud.
+***Restrain.*** *Maneuver*, *Melee Attack:* 5 AP, 0/2/3/0/0 - Attempt to bind a creature in mud.
 The target creature makes a Strength or Dexterity save, on fail they are restrained and the Mud Sprite occupies the same tile as the creature.
 Any attack that targets the Mud Sprite also targets the restrained creature with both creatures rolling saves and taking damage.
 ___

 #### Fire Elemental